 - Exercise caution at all times.
 Be familiar with the distinctive odor of LP gas.
 If a leak is suspected, turn off the supply valve immediately.
-Have the LP gas system checked by your dealer or a qualified LP gas service center. - Be sure that the LP gas leak gauge is operating properly.
-Perform the recommended tests daily.
-Refer to the manufacturer's information in your Motor Home Operation Manual for further instructions. - Do not tamper with the LP gas piping system, pressure regulator or gas appliances.
+Have the LP gas system checked by your dealer or a qualified LP gas service center. - Do not tamper with the LP gas piping system, pressure regulator or gas appliances.
 Service and maintenance of LP gas system components should be performed only by your dealer or a qualified LP gas service center. - Never attempt to connect natural gas to the LP gas system. - Have the entire LP gas system inspected for possible leaks and missing or damaged parts at each tank filling.
 Also inspect before and after each trip, and any time trouble is suspected. - Turn the LP supply valve off when not using the LP gas system. - Never use a wrench to tighten the tank supply valve.
 It is designed to close leak-tight by hand.
-If a wrench is required to completely close the valve, it is defective and must be replaced. - Never allow the tank to be filled above the 80 percent level indicated by the flow of liquid gas out of the overflow valve or by the automatic stop-fill device. - Be sure appliance and outside vents are open and are not obstructed when using the LP gas .system. - Never attach a lock or any device requiring a key to the LP tank compartment door.
+If a wrench is required to completely close the valve, it is defective and must be replaced. - Never allow the tank to be filled above the 80 percent level indicated by the flow of liquid gas out of the overflow valve or by the automatic stop-fill device. - Be sure appliance and outside vents are open and free from obstruction when using the LP gas system. - Never attach a lock or any device requiring a key to the LP tank compartment door.
 According to standards set for recreation vehicles, the LP supply valve must be readily accessible in an emergency. - Exercise caution when drilling holes or attaching objects to the walls.
 Gas lines and electrical wiring could be seriously damaged and present an extreme safety hazard.